 We will help you develop the skills and confidence you need to support your students.
 Our training provision is extensive and flexible to your needs.

 Introduction to Teaching and Learning

-Before you can teach, you will need to complete the one-day Introduction to Teaching and Learning course.
+Before you can teach, you will need to complete our Introduction to Teaching and Learning course.
 This allows you to acquire the knowledge and skills to establish yourself as a confident, enthusiastic and effective teacher.

-There are four different workshops and you should choose the one most relevant to your teaching responsibilities.
+In addition to self-study, there are three different workshops and you should choose the one most relevant to your teaching responsibilities.

 If you secure a teaching position, you can develop skills in teaching and supporting students with the York Learning and Teaching Award (YLTA), a nine-month, part-time Masters-level course.
 If you are considering an academic career, this accredited course offers bespoke training and support:

 - University Policy on GTAs (updated September 2020)